bsidestlv/bsidestlv.com/content/register/_index.md

 # BSidesTLV 2022 Update:

-Due to popular demand, we will resume *IN PERSON* registration for the best security community conference in Israel!
+* If you already have a ticket to join us June 30, you don't need to register again!
+* If you CANT  participate in person, please cancel your ticket so we can allow others to join us!
+No ticket needed to watch online :-)
-Registration will re-open June 28, 2022 at 09:00AM  Israel time and will remain open until we run out of tickets.
+* Registration will re-open June 28, 2022 at 09:00AM  Israel time and will remain open until we run out of tickets.

 Note: space is limited.